 The Vidjil platform is used in routine clinical practice in hospitals around the world, in particular for the diagnosis of patients suffering Acute Lymphoblastic Leukemia (ALL).
 More than 8,000 samples of ALL patients were analyzed with Vidjil since 2015.
 Vidjil is also used in several studies on hemopathies (ALL, CLL, lymphomas, WM...) as well as on immunology topics involving T-cell or B-cell repertoires.

 This workshop is intended for users and developers of Vidjil, to discover the platform, share experience, to raise questions and possibly to set up new collaborations between biologists and bioinformaticians.
-Due to outbreak of Covid-19, we will organize a full workshop in Paris in 2021 with more talks.
+Due to outbreak of Covid-19, we will organize a full workshop in 2022 with more talks.
 This 2020 special edition will allow everyone to have a introductive tutorial/training with practical hands-on sessions.
 The Vidjil Workshop takes place every 18 months.
 The previous workshops (2016, 2017, 2019) gathered at each edition between 30 and 40 scientists from 5 to 7 countries.

 |10:00 – 11:30||

 Remote talks: Algorithmics and bioinformatics, an introduction to the Vidjil platform

 |11:30 – 13:00||Remote Practical Session 1